 How to be more empathetic with consumers

 Stop just checking tasks off the list is one thing.
 Let’s stick with the marketer example.
-Getting their marketing done isn’t the same as being empathetic, making sure the customer experience is great nor is it good storytelling, said Priscilla.
+Getting their marketing done isn’t the same as being empathetic, said Priscilla.

-Added Jenn Vogel, vice president of marketing at Voxpopme and host of “Reel Talk.”
-It’s human nature to change hats going from personal tasks to business tasks.
+Added Jenn: It’s human nature to change hats from personal to business tasks.

 “But really one does benefit the other,” said Jenn.
 “Being able to tap into what’s important to us as consumers can help us in our work, too.”.

 Making customer empathy an official program can also help.
-For example, Reckitt has an “Outside In” program that brings customer voices inside the company through video surveys.
+For example, Reckitt’s “Outside In” program brings customer voices inside the company through video surveys.

 “It’s that sense of what are people thinking and feeling?”
 Elisabeth said about the program.